BSc Global Health

 What is global health?

-Despite major improvements in health, there are still large disparities across the globe.
-Academic Global Health is a relatively recent area of scholarship that focuses on inequalities in health and the increasing interconnectedness of the determinants of heath.
-To enable the study of such diverse issues, the field includes different disciplinary perspectives from epidemiology and public health to a range of social sciences (economics, sociology, anthropology).
+Despite major improvements in health, there are still large disparities across the globe, and also across regions, countries and local areas.
+Academic Global Health is a relatively young area of scholarship that focuses on inequalities in health and the increasing interconnectedness of the determinants of heath.
+To enable the study of such diverse issues, the field includes different disciplinary perspectives from epidemiology and public health to a range of social sciences (politics, economics, sociology, anthropology).